mkantrr/ODHS/README.md

 The Gwyneth's Gifts VMS code was modified in the Fall of 2023, revamping the code into the present ODHS Medicine Tracker code.
 Many of the existing database tables were reused, and many other tables were added.
 Some portions of the software's functionality were reused from the Gwyneth's Gifts VMS code.
 Other functions were created to fill the needs of the ODHS Medicine Tracker.
 The team that made these modifications and changes consisted of Garrett Moore, Artis Hart, Riley Tugeau, Julia Barnes, Ryan Warren, and Collin Rugless.

 THE ODHS Medicine Tracker code was modified in the Spring of 2024 as an extension of the medicine tracker to revamp it back to a VMS to go along with the tracker, meant to help engage and manage volunteers for ODHS.
-The team that made these modifications and changes consisted of Matthew Kanter, ...
+The team that made these modifications and changes consisted of Matthew Kanter, Byron Williamson, John Leitch, Joseph Vogtli, Niko Toro, and John Smith.
-Spring 2024 Joseph Vogtli
-Niko Toro

 ## User Types
 There are two types of users (also referred to as 'roles') within the ODHS.